instructure/canvas-planner/README.md

 This project uses [eslint-config-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/eslint-config-react-app) for linting JS files.
 Linting is enforced at the build level.
 ESLint errors will cause the build to fail.

+### Testing

+We use [Jest](http://facebook.github.io/jest/) for testing the codebase.
+You can run it by running `yarn test` for a single run or `yarn test:watch` to start up a watcher process for it.
+If you are having trouble with the watch process you may need to set up [watchman] (https://facebook.github.io/watchman/).
+It should be as simple as `brew install watchman` on a Mac, no configuration is required.
+For more details about these issues see the discussion on the issue, [watch mode stopped working on macOS Sierra](https://github.com/facebook/jest/issues/1767).

 ### Testing a local Canvas Planner version

 If you want to test a version of the planner locally without publishing it you can